CasperLabs/casper-private-auction/nctl-tests/README.md

 Complex end-to-end testing scenario scripts, deploying NFT contract, auction contract and conducting bidding/finalization.

+`nctl-tests/setup`

+Contains the critical `client_put_deploy_config.sh` script that sets up the NFT contract and sets relevant variables, must be run first.

+`nctl-tests/setup/actions`

+Scripts to deploy NFT contracts and auctions.

+`nctl-tests/setup/fixtures`

+Contains pre-built KYC and cask contracts, together with a directory `arg-files` to hold constructed complex args files.

+`nctl-tests/setup/misc`

+Contains the variable setup script `client_put_deploy_config.sh`, invoked in other scripts to guarantee that a certain required variables are correctly set.

 Typical operation
 -------------------

+Invoke `make build-contract` and `make copy-wasm-file-to-test`.

 Change directory to `nctl-tests` and invoke